 2022 Nissan Rogue Pros Vs Cons.
 Should You Buy?

-The 2022 Nissan Rogue is an SUV that can appeal to many potential buyers.
-This SUV has two rows of seats and a good amount of cargo space, and while it's not extremely capable, it's totally competent and will prove to be reliable.
-Beyond this, it has impressive high-tech components, which will help it win many people over.
+The 2022 Nissan Rogue has the potential to attract a wide range of buyers.
+It features two rows of seating and a roomy cargo area; while it may not be extremely powerful, it is certainly competent and dependable.
+Beyond this, it boasts remarkable advanced features which will help it win many people over.

 What's New for 2022?

 For 2022, Nissan takes a leap forward in terms of performance.
 The brand has swapped out its traditional 2.5-liter four cylinder engine for an innovative three-cylinder turbocharged alternative that delivers roughly 20 horsepower more - providing drivers with greater efficiency and power than ever before!

 Top 10 Reasons to Buy a 2022 Nissan Rogue – The Pros

 Make city life a breeze with the agile Nissan Rogue!
 This car's 1.5-liter turbocharged engine has plenty of punch, boasting 201 horsepower and 225 pound-feet torque for an incredibly dynamic drive - perfect for those tight urban streets or squeezing into that difficult parking spot.
 Enjoy smooth transitions from gear to gear courtesy of its Xtronic continuously variable transmission; agility, power and convenience all in one great package.

 With the Nissan Rogue, you'll be equipped to take on whatever Mother Nature throws your way.
 All trims are available with all-wheel drive for improved traction and stability in tough conditions like snow or off-roading.
 Just select one of the special Snow & Off Road modes using the quick drive mode selector found in the center console area - leaving you ready to conquer any terrain.